katahiromz/RisohEditor/README.txt

 RisohEditor by katahiromz
 /////////////////////////////////////////////////////

-[ABOUT THIS SOFTWARE]
-    RisohEditor is a Win32API resource editor by Katayama Hirofumi MZ.
+RisohEditor is a free resource editor for Win32 development, created by Katayama Hirofumi MZ.

 It works on Windows Vista/7/8.1/10.

 See LICENSE.txt for details of copyrights and license agreement.

-[WARNING!]
-    Please don't install in "C:\Program Files" or "C:\Program Files (x86)".
-    Because the resource compiler hates spaces in the file path.
+NOTICE: Please avoid to install in "C:\Program Files" or "C:\Program Files (x86)".
+Because the resource compiler (windres) doesn't accept a space character in the file path.

 /////////////////////////////////////////////////////
 // Katayama Hirofumi MZ (katahiromz) [A.N.T.]